Charles Edward, Duke of Saxe-Coburg and Gotha: German Red Cross

 The organisation was quickly made to conform with the government's goals.
 Rushton commented that "Two years after the founding of the new regime, the DRK [German Red Cross] was remodelled into a paramilitary organization with the goal of providing support for soldiers in a time of conflict".
-The treatment of political prisoners in Germany—opponents of the Nazis who had been imprisoned after they came to power—became a topic of international discussion in the early years of the regime.
+The treatment of political prisoners in Germany became a topic of international discussion in the early years of the regime.
 After the Swedish Red Cross requested an investigation into the subject in 1934, the International Red Cross began to make enquiries.
 The German Red Cross claimed that conditions for the prisoners were better than their usual quality of life.
-Charles Edward helped arrange for his friend, President of the International Red Cross Carl Jacob Burckhardt, to make a tightly controlled tour of the concentration camps, including Dachau, in 1935.
+Charles Edward helped arrange for his friend, President of the International Red Cross Carl Jacob Burckhardt, to make a tour of the concentration camps in 1935, under the supervision of the regime.
+This included a visit to Dachau.
 Burckhardt privately felt that the camps were "brutal", but his report was heavily censored and said that conditions were adequate.
-Burckhardt wrote to the former duke thanking him for organising the tour.
+Burckhardt wrote to the former duke thanking him for organising the visits.

 In 1937, Ernst-Robert Grawitz was appointed deputy leader to increase the organisation's links with the SS.
 Charles Edward was made "an officer of the chancellery of the Fuhrer", giving him access to private information on government business.
 The senior roles in the German Red Cross were increasingly filled by Nazi Party members, and members of the organisation were taught that "the Jews, Slavs, chronically ill, handicapped ... were nothing more than worthless".
 Charles Edward gradually became less prominent in public within Germany during the regime's early years and ceased to make domestic public appearances almost entirely after Grawitz's appointment in 1937.
 The regime was becoming increasingly radical and saw the former duke as a symbol of the past.

 Eugenics

+Advertisement promoting the pro-eugenics Nazi magazine Neues Volk (c.
+1937).
+It discusses the cost of disabled people to the German state and taxpayers.
+(Note: The text means "60,000 Reichsmarks is what this person suffering from hereditary illness costs the community in his lifetime.
+Fellow citizen, that is your money too.
+Read Neues Volk.
+The monthly magazine of the Office of Racial Policy of the NSDAP.")